 Lewis earned many honors and awards throughout his distinguished career.
 During his time as a student, he was inducted into Sigma Xi, Phi Beta Kappa, and Alpha Omega Alpha.
 In 1926, he received a John Simon Guggenheim Memorial Foundation fellowship for study abroad in Switzerland.
 Life and Time magazine also featured his research.

 In 1943, Lewis accepted a position at Provident Hospital in Chicago, the first black-owned and operated hospital in the United States.
 Scholars of his life have concluded that he was forced to leave the University of Chicago because of both his research and his race.
 He later worked as a researcher for the U.S. military where he advocated increasing foreign aid to Ethiopia, and as Director of Pathology at Our Lady of Mercy Hospital in Dyer, Indiana.
 A well-known mentor, Lewis supported other African Americans at the University of Chicago, including the internationally renowned dancer and choreographer Katherine Dunham.

-Julian H. Lewis passed away on March 6, 1989 in Chicago at the age of 97.
+Julian H. Lewis, a member of Sigma Pi Phi Fraternity, passed away on March 6, 1989 in Chicago at the age of 97.